aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-And Raphael said to Toḅiyah: "You know that you have left your father and your mother in great pain; now let us go to prepare the house, and let your wife come after us.
+And Raphael said to Toḇiyah: "You know that you have left your father and your mother in great pain; now let us go to prepare the house, and let your wife come after us.
 So they both of them went.
-Raphael said to Toḅiyah: "When you come into the house of your father, take the gall and put it in the eyes of your father, and he will be cured."
+Raphael said to Toḇiyah: "When you come into the house of your father, take the gall and put it in the eyes of your father, and he will be cured."
 He did so.
-And Toḅi said to his son: "Tell me all that you have done."
+And Toḇi said to his son: "Tell me all that you have done."
 And he told him.
 And he said: "Blessed be YHVH who has sent his angel with my son, and has prospered his way, and has cured two poor people like ourselves."
 </div></td></tr>